HIV & Herpes

 HIV (Human Immunodeficiency Virus) and Herpes are the two common sexually transmitted diseases.
 Genital Herpes increases the risk of HIV infection which can lead to AIDS.
 The intrusion of Herpes Simplex Virus Type 1 and 2 in the immune system leads to the advent of Genital Herpes and may also result in genital sores.
 Usually, infected people show no symptoms but can still pass on the infection to others.

 Any of the following symptoms of a genital HSV infection can occur in a man or a woman:

-- Cracked, raw, or red areas around your genitals without pain, itching, or tingling
+- Cracked, raw, or red areas around genitals with or without pain, itching, or tingling

-- Itching or tingling around your genitals or your anal region
+- Itching or tingling around genitals or anal region

 - Small blisters that break open and cause painful sores.
-These may be on or around your genitals (penis or vagina) or on your buttocks, thighs, or rectal area.
-More rarely, blisters may occur inside the urethra -- the tube urine passes through on its way out of your body.
+These may be on or around genitals (penis or vagina) or on buttocks, thighs, or rectal area.
+More rarely, blisters may occur inside the urethra.

 - Flu-like symptoms, including fever, swollen lymph nodes, and fatigue

 Genital herpes is not the only condition that can produce these symptoms.
 Sometimes, HSV is mistaken for vaginal yeast infections, bacterial infections, or bladder infections.
 The only way to know whether they are the result of HSV or another condition is to be checked by a healthcare provider.
 Genital herpes is diagnosed with a physical exam and typically confirmed with a swab test or a blood test.

 There's no cure for genital herpes.
 Treatment with prescription antiviral medications may: